 What is joint providership?

-Joint providership is when two organizations, an ACCME accredited provider and a non-ACCME accredited provider jointly develop and implement a CME activity.
+Joint providership is when two organizations, an accredited provider and a non-accredited provider jointly develop and implement an accredited activity.
 The accredited provider (CME Outfitters) must take responsibility for a CME activity when it is presented in cooperation with a non-accredited institution or organization.
-An ACCME defined commercial interest cannot take the role of the non-accredited entity in a joint providership relationship.
+An ACCME defined ineligible entity (commercial interest) cannot take the role of the non-accredited entity in a joint provider relationship.

 What are the fees to become a joint provider with CME Outfitters?

 CME Outfitters personalizes every proposal for each client based on their needs.
-Please contact Whitney Faler, Director of Accreditation, to discuss your educational activities and the services you need.
+Please contact us to discuss your educational activities and the services you need.

 I've seen CME providers charge a per participant fee and it's difficult to know exactly how many will attend my meeting to know my final cost.
 Does CME Outfitters charge fees like this?